EpochWon/OpenMW-PostProcessShaders/README.md

 **Neon**:
 Just a fun little thing, adds rainbow neon outlines around everything using the scene normal derivatives, because of that its a bit crusty looking.
 Pairs well with the Neon Vivec mod and some cranked up bloom.

+**JPEG**:
+It's what it says on the tin, JPEG compression with an adjustable strength.
+Port of https://www.shadertoy.com/view/llfyz4 but I might improve it later.